tfausak/tfausak.github.io/_drafts/ios-8-web-apps.md

 layout: post
 ---

 Apple released the iPhone 6 and 6 Plus a few months ago.
 They also released iOS 8 along with it.
-Unfortunately they didn't update [their web app documentation][] at the same time.
+Unfortunately they didn't update [their web app documentation][1] at the same time.
 That leaves the official docs woefully out of date.

 Apple has done this in the past.
-I filled in the gaps for configuring web apps with [iOS 7][], [iOS 6][], and [iOS 5][].
+I filled in the gaps for configuring web apps with [iOS 7][2], [iOS 6][3], and [iOS 5][4].
 This post will do the same for iOS 8.
 But instead of making you flip between four guides, I've put everything here.

 This information works for all versions of iOS on all iPhones, iPads, and iPod Touches.

-Check out [my example web app][] on an iOS device to see the finished product.
+Check out [my example web app][5] on an iOS device to see the finished product.

-[their web app documentation]: https://developer.apple.com/library/safari/documentation/AppleApplications/Reference/SafariWebContent/ConfiguringWebApplications/ConfiguringWebApplications.html#//apple_ref/doc/uid/TP40002051-CH3
-[ios 5]: {% post_url 2012-03-27-ios-web-app-icons-and-startup-images %}
-[ios 6]: {% post_url 2012-09-20-iphone-5-web-app-startup-image %}
-[ios 7]: {% post_url 2013-11-01-ios-7-web-apps %}
-[my example web app]: /static/pages/YYYY-MM-DD-ios-8-web-app.html

 ## Configuration